Skip to content

 Day-to-day ease of use

-When neither is the right answer
+§When neither is the right answer

 Sometimes a third option fits better.

 Independence means saying so when neither of the two options under consideration is actually the right call.
-Two common cases:

 Larger businesses → ADP, Paychex, or Rippling

-For businesses meaningfully larger than the small-business sweet spot of both QuickBooks Payroll and Gusto — typically 100+ employees, complex compensation structures, multi-entity payroll, or specific industry compliance needs (construction certified payroll, healthcare-specific compliance) — ADP, Paychex, or Rippling often fits better.
+For businesses meaningfully larger than the small-business sweet spot of both QuickBooks Payroll and Gusto — typically 100+ employees, complex compensation structures, multi-entity payroll, or specific industry-compliance needs (construction certified payroll, healthcare-specific compliance) — ADP, Paychex, or Rippling often fits better.
 We’ll say so honestly when that’s your case rather than push a small-business product on a mid-market business.

 Industry-specific → specialized providers

-Specific industries have payroll providers built for their workflows — certified payroll for construction (Foundation, Sage), agricultural payroll, restaurant tip-handling (Toast Payroll), or staffing-agency payroll.
+Some industries have payroll providers built for their workflows — certified payroll for construction (Foundation, Sage), agricultural payroll, restaurant tip-handling (Toast Payroll), or staffing-agency payroll.
 If your business operates in one of these industries, the specialized provider often beats both QuickBooks Payroll and Gusto on industry-specific compliance and workflow fit.
-We’ll route to the right one rather than force a generic fit.
+We’ll route you to the right one rather than force a generic fit.

 The diagnostic decides honestly

-The complimentary advisory call covers QuickBooks Payroll, Gusto, and where appropriate, alternative providers that fit your specific situation better.
+The complimentary advisory call covers QuickBooks Payroll, Gusto, and where appropriate the alternative providers that fit your specific situation better.
 We earn nothing from any payroll provider — no commission, no affiliate revenue, no kickback.
 The recommendation reflects what fits your business, not what pays us.
 Sometimes the honest answer is “neither — here’s the one that actually fits.”

-How we help with payroll provider selection
+§How we help with payroll provider selection

 From decision to implementation, both platforms.